Cross-Browser Testing: Ensuring smooth Performance Across Platforms

 What is Cross-Browser Testing?

-Cross-browser testing is the systematic process of assessing a website or application across multiple browsers, devices, and platforms to identify and rectify variations.
-This practice ensures that the website not only functions as intended but also delivers a seamless experience regardless of the browsing environment.
+Cross-browser testing is the systematic process of assessing a website or app across many browsers, devices, and platforms.
+It finds and fixes variations.
+The practice makes sure the website works as intended.
+It also delivers a smooth experience in any browsing environment.

 How to Approach Cross-Browser Testing